allegro/blog/_posts/2021-04-09-python-logging.md

 author: lukasz.mach
 tags: [tech, python, logging]
 excerpt: >
     I'm a big fan of logging as much extra data as possible.
-I'm also a fan of the DRY approach.
+I'm also a DRY approach believer.
 I feel strong anxiety when I see repetition in code.

     Combining all these „passions” is not always easy.
-It's hard to log everything, without repeating things.
+It's hard to log everything without repeating things.
 Even if it's possible, it usually leads to inelegant code.

 ---